harshit10541/SmartSentry/README.md

    cd \<your-repository-name\>

 2. Create a data directory
-   In the root of the project folder, create a new folder named data.
+   In the BakerHughesHackathon directory at theroot of the project folder, create a new folder named data.
+   cd BakerHughesHackathon
    mkdir data

 3. **Download the Dataset**